blockpilgrim/poc2/project-charter.md

 ### Backend Code Organization and Cleanup (Pragmatic Refactoring)

+#### The Story: Why This Cleanup Is Necessary

-**Context**: Investigation revealed an abandoned refactoring attempt in `_unused_implementations` that was built for the wrong D365 data model (Contact entity instead of tc_everychildlead).
-The current implementation works with the correct data model but needs organization and cleanup for maintainability.
+**Investigation revealed an abandoned refactoring attempt** in `_unused_implementations` that was built for the wrong D365 data model (Contact entity instead of tc_everychildlead).
+This creates significant confusion:

+1. **Wrong Data Model**: The abandoned code queries the Contact entity, but our leads are actually stored in `tc_everychildlead`
+2. **Misleading Structure**: The abandoned code looks well-organized and professional, which might tempt someone to try using it
+3. **Incompatible Design**: The patterns can't be retrofitted because the entities have completely different relationships and fields
+4. **Maintenance Risk**: Having two different implementations for the same service creates confusion about which is correct

+**The current implementation in `/packages/backend/src/services/lead.service.ts` works correctly** with the proper `tc_everychildlead` entity but needed organization and cleanup for maintainability.

-**Goal**: Improve code clarity and organization WITHOUT major architectural changes or attempting to retrofit the abandoned code to the current data model.
+**Our pragmatic approach** was to improve the working code WITHOUT attempting to retrofit the abandoned code or make major architectural changes.
+We successfully completed three phases:

+- **Phase 1**: Extracted reusable utilities and constants from the working code
+- **Phase 2**: Reduced duplication and added retry logic
+- **Phase 3**: Improved maintainability through method decomposition and type safety

+**Now Phase 4 is about removing the confusion** by deleting the abandoned code and documenting the actual implementation.

 #### Phase 1: Extract and Organize (1 day)
 **Status**: ✅ COMPLETED